-The Company's working capital surplus as at September 30, 2014, excluding loans from a shareholder, was \$346,889.
+The Company's working capital surplus as at Dec 31, 2014, excluding a loan due to a shareholder, was \$168,249.
 This working capital surplus is a calculated number and does not have a formal definition according to IFRS but management feels it provides useful information to the user of the financial statements.